zchyde/brooklinebooksmith.com/_events/2016-06/jeremy-p--bushnell-the-insides.md

 Ollie Krueger’s days as a punk kid practicing street magic are are mostly behind her.
 Now she’s a butcher at Carnage, a high-end restaurant offering deconstructed takes on meat.
 Before she knows it magic is back in Ollie’s life in the form of a mysterious knife, and she’s being chased through New York City, with the fabric of space-time tattering around her and weird inter-dimensional worms squirming their way into her kitchen.

-**Jeremy P. Bushnell will be appearing in conversation with appearing in conversation with Amy L. Clark who will also be reading from her short story collection *Adulterous Generation*. &nbsp;&nbsp;**
+**Jeremy P. Bushnell will be appearing in conversation with Amy L. Clark who will also be reading from her short story collection *Adulterous Generation*. &nbsp;&nbsp;**